 It’s not easy to accept that you’re not well.

 SO, TALK: the reason:

 So you have to talk.
 OK.
 You just have to.
 It you don’t, you’ll shatter from the inside.
 It is a terrible, terrible illness to deal with and it is a terrible, terrible thing to be rejected or judged because of it.
 I understand this, I have lost friends and love and jobs because of this.
 If you don’t talk though, it will come out.
 And it won’t come out in calm, peaceful tears in a safe, supportive environment, it will come out catastrophically through wine or drugs or a fucking engagement party, the time when you wanted to be the bubbly fun person and ended up being a sobbing incapacitated mess.
 Now everyone’s worried and you’re pushing people away because it’s so so ugly and you hate that people can see you like this....

 So yeah, you need to talk.
 Talk before it gets to this point.
 I know that opening up can be really hard, I fight against it all the time because it’s probably the thing that scares me the most.
 I have, however, come to recognise that talking to someone in the early stages of depression is much much easier than later down the line.

 Talk to someone KIND, find the most empathetic person you know and start there, and if the first person you speak to reacts badly - fuck ‘em, find someone else to talk to.
-If you’re not sure who that is, find a professional - or talk to our volunteers; we’ve all fallen apart at some point, we don’t mind a bit of mess.
+If you’re not sure who that is, talk to someone online about depression, find a professional - or talk to our volunteers; we’ve all fallen apart at some point, we don’t mind a bit of mess.
 Don’t bottle it in a jar and let it seep out, because that’s not a plan, that’s a shit fix.
 I promise there are people who do understand what you are going through.
 Talk, because seriously: it might just save your life.